 What does the Atlanta CityPASS include?

-The Atlanta CityPASS includes general admission to Georgia Aquarium, World of Coca-Cola, and Zoo Atlanta, plus admission to 2 attractions of your choice from Fernbank Natural History Museum, the College Football Hall of Fame, or the National Center for Civil and Human Rights.
+The Atlanta CityPASS includes general admission to your choice of 5 attractions from Georgia Aquarium, World of Coca-Cola, Zoo Atlanta, Fernbank Natural History Museum, the College Football Hall of Fame, and the National Center for Civil and Human Rights.

 How much is an Atlanta CityPASS?